homeopathy-uk/homeopathyuk-website/content/homeopathy-uk-staging/homeopathy/introduction/_index.md

 +++
 **What is homeopathy?**

-Homeopathy is a natural form of medicine which uses highly diluted substances to trigger the body’s own healing processes.
-It is based on the principle “like cures like”.
-In other words, something that causes symptoms when taken in large amounts can treat those symptoms in smaller doses.
+Homeopathy is a natural form of medicine used by over 200 million people worldwide to treat both acute and chronic conditions.
+It is based on the principle of ‘like cures like’.
+In other words, a substance taken in small amounts will cure the same symptoms it causes if taken in large amounts.

 **What does homeopathic treatment involve?**